Overview

 MiHR is governed by a 14 person board of directors that represent a cross-section of mining industry employers, organized labour, mining associations, equity groups, and educators from across Canada.

-Jenine Ellefson (Vice-Chair)
+Jenine Ellefson (Chair)

 Vice President, Human Resources